 A good place to start?
 This terrific video, featuring Paddy Hirsch.

-Primary volume in the leveraged loan market fell in the third quarter, as opportunistic activity stalled amid choppy conditions.
+Primary volume during 2015’s third quarter stalled as opportunistic activity – refinancings, dividend deals, etc. – largely dried up amid choppy conditions.
 A prolonged August break due to the late Labor Day contributed to the slowdown.
-Pro rata volume fell to $45.3 billion in the third quarter, from $54.8 billion in the second quarter, but it exceeded the year-ago total of $41.5 billion.
+Pro rata volume fell to $45.3 billion in the third quarter, from $54.8 billion in the second quarter, but exceeded the year-ago total of $41.5 billion.
+Through the third quarter, 2015 U.S. leveraged loan volume totaled $346 billion, down from $461 billion during the same period in 2014.
 In this chart YTD = thru 3Q.

 Starting with the large leveraged buyout (LBO) loans of the mid-1980s, the leveraged/syndicated loan market has become the dominant way for corporate borrowers (issuers) to tap banks and other institutional capital providers for loans.
 The reason is simple: Syndicated loans are less expensive and more efficient to administer than traditional bilateral – one company, one lender – credit lines.